Norfolk Community Safety Partnership

 The Office of the Police and Crime Commissioner for Norfolk (OPCCN) plays a critical role in the work of the Community Safety Partnership.
 Police and Crime Commissioners (PCCs) and Community Safety Partnerships have a duty to take into account each other’s priorities, to ensure there is a joined-up approach to tackling shared priorities.
 The Police and Crime Plan set by Norfolk’s PCC a key driver in the work of the Partnership.

-Meetings of the Norfolk Community Safety Partnership are chaired by the OPCCN’s Chief Executive, and OPCCN staff work closely with other members of the Partnership across areas such as crime prevention, safeguarding and vulnerability, and victim support.
+The Community Safety Team is managed by the OPCCN and meetings of the Norfolk Community Safety Partnership are chaired by the OPCCN’s Chief Executive.
+OPCCN staff work closely with other members of the Partnership across areas such as crime prevention, safeguarding and vulnerability, and victim support.

 Community safety priorities